 |---|---|---|

-| Your appraiser | You pay (contingency if PA is appraiser) | Split evenly with the entity |
+| Your appraiser | You pay (time-and-expense; PA fee caps do not apply to appraiser engagements) | Split evenly with the entity |

-| Carrier\u2019s appraiser | Carrier pays | Split evenly with the entity |
+| Carrier's appraiser | Carrier pays | Split evenly with the entity |

 | Umpire fee | Split 50/50 | Split evenly with the entity |

-| Policyholder out-of-pocket | $0 if PA is contingency appraiser; share of umpire only | ~50% of total appraisal cost |
+| Policyholder out-of-pocket | Your appraiser fee plus half of the umpire fee | Approximately 50% of total appraisal cost |

 Three people: your appraiser, the carrier appraiser, and a neutral umpire.
 Any 2 of 3 must agree.